shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 -   **Food Safety:** Ensure food vendors adhere to hygiene and safety standards through licensing and regular inspections.

 The ward-level festivals can overcome logistical hurdles.
-They can strengthen community spirit and encourage civic engagement in Kathmandu and Lalitpur.
+They can strengthen community spirit and encourage civic involvement in Kathmandu and Lalitpur.
 Careful planning, collaboration, and clear communication are key.

 **Conclusion:**